California State Polytechnic University, Humboldt: Academics

 The university is divided into three colleges: the College of Arts, Humanities, and Social Sciences; the College of Natural Resources and Sciences; and the College of Professional Studies.
 There are 48 undergraduate majors and 69 minors.
 The two largest majors are biology and art, both with over 20 faculty members and extensive facilities on- and off-campus.
 This CSU campus offers a wildlife undergraduate degree.
 There are several credential programs and fourteen master's programs, of which natural resources and social work are the largest.
 The new Energy, Environment, and Society graduate program is unique to the CSU, and provides graduates with interdisciplinary training in engineering, economics, and climate policy.
+In April of 2026, the university announced it was launching five new academic programs: Applied Humanities, Critical Agriculture Studies and Agroecology, Community Health, Health and Medical Science, and a master's degree in STEM Education.
+This is the second of three waves of program launches designed as part of the school's transition to a polytechnic university, with a target completion of 2029.

 The University Library supports students and faculty from all three academic colleges.
 Humboldt State University Press (now called the Press at Cal Poly Humboldt) was launched in 1991 to showcase research and scholarship across the campus.
 The Forestry department building's walls are completely paneled with different species of wood.
 The building was rebuilt in October 1980 after the original building was burned down.
 The original building stood for 17 years before an arsonist, whose identity is still unknown today, set the building on fire in 1979.

 Cal Poly Humboldt is one of only two universities in California to offer a major in botany; the other is California State Polytechnic University, Pomona.
 Its botany program is the nation's largest undergraduate program.
 Cal Poly Humboldt is the only university in California to offer a degree in rangeland resources and wildland soil science.
 The Native American Studies major and the Oceanography major are also unique to the California State University system.
 The university offers unique minors including multicultural queer studies, scientific diving, and appropriate technology.

 The university's location on the North Coast provides access to the Pacific Ocean, lagoons, marshes, estuaries, and the Fred Telonicher Marine Laboratory, which provides opportunities for "hands-on" experiences and research for the sciences.
 The Marine Lab was opened in 1966, the lab is open during the academic school year (mid August-mid May).